ibm-cloud-docs/codeengine/event-notifications-events.md

 Review the following features for using {{site.data.keyword.en_short}} with {{site.data.keyword.codeengineshort}}

 - You can enable or disable `pingSource` which allows you to control scheduled event sources, like timers, by enabling or disabling them as needed.
-This is not possible when using Event Subscriptions.
+This is impossible when using Event Subscriptions.

 - You can control the number of retries and dead letter queues.
 When calling {{site.data.keyword.codeengineshort}}, issues such as network errors or application glitches can cause the requests to fail.
 A retry is used to provide resiliency to external requests.
 To learn more, checkout Number of retries.

-- You're not limited to periodic timers. {{site.data.keyword.en_short}} supports various event sources such as HTTP events, cloud service events (e.g., object uploads), functions, and {{site.data.keyword.codeengineshort}} job outputs.
+- You're not limited to periodic timers. {{site.data.keyword.en_short}} supports various event sources such as HTTP events, cloud service events (for example, object uploads), functions, and {{site.data.keyword.codeengineshort}} job outputs.
 This modularity enables the creation of flexible workflows that can respond to real-time events instead of just scheduled triggers.
 By combining multiple event sources, you can design complex, dynamic systems with ease.

 - You can create complex workflows.
 For example, a job can be triggered by a timer, then when the job completes, it can send an event back into {{site.data.keyword.en_short}} as a source for other services.
 One scenario for this type of workflow would be having the event trigger an email notification or initiate another workflow.